ChenHsieh/vibereader/README.md

 It demonstrates:
 - Headline harvesting from RSS feeds (e.g., The Guardian)
-- LLM-based phrase extraction
+- Persona simulation based on mood, role, and fictional crisis...
-- Persona simulation based on mood, role, and fictional crisis
+- LLM-based poetic response generation
 - Streamlit app to display results

 The ultimate goal is to serve as a creative writing or narrative seed generator.